chris-rudmin/serial-nci-scale/README.md

 ### Supported Browsers

-Currently only Chrome 89+ supports the Web Serial API.
+Currently only Chrome 89+ and Edge 89+ support the Web Serial API.
-Earlier versions of Chrome can use the API if it is enabled in chrome://flags
+Earlier versions of Chrome and Edge can use the API if it is enabled in chrome://flags